 Although the Alt Empordà contains many more wineries, Baix Empordà offers some great stops, more accessible to Girona and Barcelona.
 Wineries include Celler Brugarol (Bell-Lloc), Celler Can Sais, Celler Mas Eugeni, Clos D’Agon, Mas Oller, Celler d’en Marc, and Sota els Àngels.Get more recommendations on Costa Brava hotels here

 Where to Stay in Baix Emporda – Country Hotels

-Es Portal in Pals: A “gourmet boutique” hotel away from the beach and away from the hilltop center of town.
+Es Portal in Pals is a “gourmet boutique” hotel away from the beach and away from the hilltop center of town.
 All rooms are set inside a restored stone house, which offers loads of charm with modern amenities.
 The hotel also offers the Es Portal restaurant, led by Chef Joan Carles Sánchez.

 Hostal Barris in Pals: Also set away from the beach, but at the base of the village, is Hostal Barris, run by the same family that runs Vicus restaurant, which shares the space.
 Originally the building housed the town cinema, but both the hotel and restaurant have been impeccably restored.
 Rooms start at €60 a night and include parking.
+Check rates here.

 Mas de Torrent in Torrent: A modern restoration of an 18th Century Catalan farmhouse, Mas de Torrent offers a lovely gastronomic hotel and spa.
 Set in the Empordà countryside between Pals and Palafrugell, Mas de Torrent is a luxury retreat for food and wine lovers.
 The property includes 38 rooms, with some surrounded by gardens, some with private pools, and one eco-sustainable suite.

 Finca Bell Lloc by Celler Brugarol in Vall-llobrega: One of the most architecturally unique and contemporary wine cellars, matched with a traditional Catalan farmhouse make Finca Bell Lloc stand out from the rest.
 Set inland, but still with views to the sea in the distance, it is a retreat first and foremost.
 They offer romantic getaways and “disconnecting getaways,” which fit its location in the forests.
 Rooms are individually designed and named after common Catalan grape varieties.

-Mas Can Pagès at El Celler d’en Marc in Palamós: Two Belgians with a passion for wine moved to Empordà for a change of pace.
+Mas Can Pagès at El Celler d’en Marc in Palamós was opened by two Belgians with a passion for wine moved to Empordà for a change of pace.
 They became one of the newest DO Empordà wineries when the land, as Marc says, pulled at their hearts.
 The modern nature of the winery is offset by the painstaking restoration of the historic masia, a farmhouse dating to around 1320.